charlysan/goneo4jgql/README.md

 ## Introduction

-This is just a simple example on how to implement a GrapqhQL API on top of Neo4j using Golang.
+This is just a simple example on how to implement a GraphQL API on top of Neo4j using Golang.
 I have included the [Neo4j movie example dataset](https://neo4j.com/developer/guide-cypher-basics/) that has the following domain model:

 ![domain](./docs/i/domain.png)